Enrique Moreno (attorney)

 Enrique Moreno (December 28, 1955 – October 10, 2019) was a Mexican-American attorney from El Paso, Texas and once a federal judicial nominee to the U.S. Court of Appeals for the Fifth Circuit.

 Early life and education

-Born in Chihuahua, Mexico and the son of a carpenter and a seamstress, Moreno earned a bachelor's degree from Harvard University in 1978 and a J.D. degree from Harvard Law School in 1981.
+Born in the city of Chihuahua, Mexico, and the son of a carpenter and a seamstress, Moreno earned a bachelor's degree from Harvard University in 1978 and a J.D. degree from Harvard Law School in 1981.

 Professional career

 Moreno began his career as a personal injury and product liability attorney in 1981.
 He has worked for four different law firms in his career.
 He has been the practitioner of the Law Offices of Enrique Moreno since 1999.

 Moreno won several large judgments in his legal career.
 In August 2001, Moreno was one of five lawyers to win a $55,515,000 judgment for an El Paso man against Kelly-Moore Paints for placing asbestos-containing fibers in a joint compound product that caused pleural mesothelioma in a patient.

 On April 12, 2006, Moreno won a $27.5 million judgment for an Iran-born American citizen against Southwest Airlines in a landmark racial profiling case after Southwest's flight attendants had her arrested after she had complained about poor service on the airline.

 In 2007, Moreno began leading an anti-corruption group in El Paso called the Citizens' Commission on Best Practices in Government.